WaxOn/WaxOff

 File Stats

 Selecting a file in either mode displays a stats strip below the waveform.
 Stats are computed asynchronously as files load and typically appear within a second or two of dropping a file in.
+After a file is processed, the strip switches to the output file's info and measurements, marked with an OUTPUT badge.

 The strip has two rows separated by a divider: file info on top, audio analysis below.